Eucaba/XmasMemoryGame/README.md

 - make it responsive

 ## ‼️ Disclaimers and warnings
-The images are basically AI generated with Bing.
+The images are AI generated with Bing.

+Sounds are from [SFBGames](https://sfbgames.itch.io/)'s ChipTone.